The Clear Edge

 Week 9 reality: Managing two acquisition sources created confusion.

-Referrals came through the website.
-Partnerships through email intros.
-Different qualification processes.
-Different CRM tags.
-Different follow-up sequences.
+Referrals came through the website and partnerships came through email intros.
+There were different qualification processes, different CRM tags, and different follow-up sequences.

 The team didn’t know which process to use.
 “Is this a referral or partnership?”
-Slower response time.
-Messier handoffs.
+Response times slowed and handoffs got messy.

-Framework about building repeatable sales systems emphasizes standardization.
-Can’t scale what isn’t systematic.
-Ezra applied this to a multi-channel environment.
-One system, multiple sources.
+The framework about building repeatable sales systems emphasizes standardization.
+You can’t scale what isn’t systematic, so Ezra applied this to a multi-channel environment: one system, multiple sources.

 Ezra’s case validates the core principle: evolve acquisition before the current channel maxes out.